Submersed Aquatic Vegetation

 Management and Control Methods

-The SAV Control Program uses chemical treatment as part of a strategic and adaptive Integrated Pest Management (IPM) system including chemical treatment supported by hand-picking.
+The SAV Control Program uses herbicide treatment as part of a strategic and adaptive Integrated Pest Management (IPM) system including herbicide treatment supported by hand-picking.

 Approved herbicide application is our primary method of SAV control.
 The products we use have been approved for aquatic use by the U.S. Environmental Protection Agency and the California Department of Pesticide Regulation.